Create a Website Account - Manage notification subscriptions, save form progress and more.

 Provisional/SDR Judges

 This position does not rotate with the others.
 These judges go through specialized training to help voters with non-standard situations.
 They work with voters to fill out the appropriate provisional paperwork to allow them to mark a ballot.
 They also do Same Day Registration.
-These judges are responsible for set up and packing of the provisional materials.
+These judges are responsible for set up and packing of the materials.

 Chief Judges